Rituraj2019/Aatm-Nirbhar-FEM/README.md

 **modules**: These are different python modules which are imported in main.py for working of GUI

 **main.ui**: Qt designer file.
 This is made inside Qt creator/designer.
-The exported file generates .ui file which is then converted to .py file. ui_main.py is the python file converted from this .ui file.
+The exported file generates .ui file which is then converted to .py file. @ui_main.py is the python file converted from this .ui file.

-**themes**: This file contains different themes for out GUI
+**themes**: This file contains different themes for our GUI

 **images**: This file contains different images used in making of our GUI